qitsuk/oTunes/README.md

 - A basic Rest Controller with one endpoint (`/`) which produces a JSON output.
 - An OpenAPI configuration endpoint at `/.well-known/oas`.
 The path for this is configured in `./src/main/resources/application.properties`.
 This is also not a "real" `.well-known` endpoint, however it probably will be at some point and this puts it out of the way.
 Without specifying this, the path is set to `/v3/api-docs`.
+- In leau of doing the Postman API call documentation, we opted to implement OpenAPI and Swagger-UI.
-- The Swagger documentation UI at `https://otunes-spring-app.herokuapp.com//swagger-ui/index.html`.
+- The Swagger documentation UI can be found at `https://otunes-spring-app.herokuapp.com//swagger-ui/index.html`.

 ### A Primer on URIs